 She’s worked in the field of science communication as a presenter, speaker, writer and exhibition developer including co-hosting ABC TV’s eco-home-reno show Carbon Cops.

-Sophia is a Founding Director of CO2 Value Australia, an advocacy group for technologies utilising CO2 into chemicals, fuels and minerals.
-A key part of her work is educating the public and policy-makers that carbon dioxide is a resource that can be turned into value-added products, and that utilisation technologies can make a significant impact to our climate change targets.
+Sophia is a Founding Director of CO2 Value Australia, an advocacy group for technologies utilising CO2 in chemicals, fuels and minerals.
+A key part of her work is educating the public and policy-makers that carbon dioxide is a resource that can be turned into value-added products, and that utilisation technologies can make a significant impact on our climate change targets.

-Kate is a leader in the sustainability field and have been for more than 20 years – working, studying and exploring the many facets that make up Sustainability as we know it today.
-Her first job as a graduate was in a recycling processing plant in Fremantle and she remains an avid and committed recycler!
+Kate is a leader in the sustainability field and has been for more than 20 years – working, studying and exploring the many facets that make up sustainability as we know it today.

 With a Masters in Public Policy and a PhD in Planning, her areas of expertise and interest are in the Circular Economy, Sustainability in Business, Sustainability Branding, Sustainable Urban Planning, Sustainable Cities, Sustainable Transport, Transit Orientated Development, and Energy Efficiency in the Built Environment.
 She has worked for governments at all levels, large corporations, and Universities – implementing and integrating sustainability principles and practices.

-Dan Bourchier presents ABC Canberra’s 7pm News bulletin, is a regular on radio, tv, and major events coverage across the ABC.
+Dan Bourchier presents ABC Canberra’s 7pm News bulletin and is a regular on radio, tv, and major events coverage across the ABC.

 Dan grew up in the outback Northern Territory mining town of Tennant Creek and began reporting for the local newspaper when he was 14, going on to work for the NT News.
 His younger years in Tennant Creek, together with his coastal Victorian Aboriginal heritage, have instilled in him a deep interest in the culture, history and social justice issues of Australia’s First Nation people.